dhldhl/CZI-software-hackathon2023-projects/README.md

-CZI Science organized a hackaton on Mapping the Impact of Research Software in Science (October 24-27, 2023).
-Below is a list of the projects explored at this event.
+CZI Science organized a hackathon on Mapping the Impact of Research Software in Science (October 24-27, 2023).
 This serves as a project index page to faciliate the discovery and preservation of the output of this event.

 Applications
 A. Determining the citation intent for software repositories (project repo)